-- Furnishing the details of deemed supplies in Form GSTR-1: The details of invoices raised by the supplier should file the invoices raised under the head deemed export should be filed in Form GSTR-1. - Filing GSTR-3B: The registered person should disclose the Assessable Value of such supply in entry 3.1(a) of the Form GSTR 3B. - File Form GST RFD 01 using Online utility.
-The online claim application has to be accompanied with the Declaration / Statement / Undertaking / Certificates along with supporting documents which are listed in Annexure I.
+- Furnishing the details of deemed supplies in GSTR-1: The details of invoices raised by the supplier should file the invoices raised under the head deemed export should be filed in Form GSTR-1. - Filing GSTR-3B: The registered person should disclose the Assessable Value of such supply in entry 3.1(a) of the Form GSTR 3B. - File Form GST RFD 01 using Online utility.
+The online claim application has to be accompanied with the Declaration / Statement / Undertaking / Certificates which are listed in Annexure I.